-Anne Harris Wilcox (MFA, NYS K-12 certification) is a full-time senior lecturer at the University of Rochester where she teaches and choreographs for the Program of Dance and Movement.
+Anne Harris Wilcox (MFA, NYS K-12 certification) is a full-time associate professor at the University of Rochester where she teaches and choreographs for the Program of Dance and Movement.
 She serves as the community engagement liaison for the dance program, and is on the Rochester Center for Community Leadership’s Capstone Committee.
 She is the founder and director of, Present Tense Dance, a contemporary dance company she ran from 1991-2016.

 Anne continues to choreograph independently; her recent work has appeared in multiple Rochester Fringe Festivals, National Water Dances at the University of Rochester River Campus, Dances at MUCCC series, Geva Next Stage, Artists Coalition for Change Together, and Wallbyrd Theater’s productions: Two Gentleman of Verona, MacBeth, Taming of the Shrew, and Romeo and Juliet.
 She performed as The Shadow in The Shadow of the Hummingbird, directed by Lindsay Baker and has danced in several works by choreographers Missy Pfohl Smith (BIODANCE) and Rose Pasquarello Beachamp.